preactjs/preact-www/content/en/guide/v10/signals.md

 ### effect(fn)

 To run arbitrary code in response to signal changes, we can use `effect(fn)`.
 Similar to computed signals, effects track which signals are accessed and re-run their callback when those signals change.
-If `fn` returns a function, this function will be run right before the next value update.
+If the callback returns a function, this function will be run before the next value update.
 Unlike computed signals, `effect()` does not return a signal - it's the end of a sequence of changes.

 ```js
 const name = signal("Jane");